dtprj/dongting/README.md

 * (Planned) Distribute configuration server with linearizability.
 * (Planned) MQ (message queues) with linearizability.
 Use RAFT log as message queue log.

-## Zero Dependencies and Only 1% of the Size
-The Dongting project is zero-dependency.

-Dongting does not rely on any third-party libraries.
-No third-party jar files are needed.
-Slf4j is optional, if it is not in the classpath, the project will use the jdk logger.

-Are you still troubled by the dependency management issues that spread like wildfire?
-Are you still being ridiculed for having a 1GB image size?
-Dongting has only two JAR packages, the client and the server, which together are less than 1MB.
-It does not have transitive dependencies either.

-Dongting does not place excessive demands on your JDK; it only requires Java 8 for the client and Java 11 for the server, that’s all.

-Dongting does not require the use of high-performance hardware, such as RDMA or Optane.
-It can even run well on HDD Disks and Raspberry Pis.

-Dongting does not rely on any third-party services such as storage services provided by Amazon or any other cloud service providers.

-Dongting does not require you to adjust Linux kernel parameters to achieve optimal performance (you might not even have the permission to do so).

 ## 10X Throughput
 Dongting is developed using performance-oriented programming.